csci-1301/csci-1301.github.io/docs/getting_help.md

 The School has a tutoring center that can be reached:

 - On [discord](https://discord.gg/kzKtrjzCyH),
 - During their tutoring hours (hours posted on the door and on discord), in [University Hall](https://map.concept3d.com/?id=824#!m/268018) 129.
+Their current opening hours are:

+    Tuesday: 1pm-5pm
+    Thursday: 2pm-5pm
+    Friday: 9am-12pm

 ## ACM Club